Thermodynamics of Quantum Heat Bath: Construction of quantum heat bath

 for the total Hamiltonian of an $n$-particle bath.

-To develop a theory of the thermodynamics of such a bath we shall take as our starting point a definition of the specific entropy associated with a given value $E$ of the specific energy.
-In fact, we find it convenient to define $S(E)$ to be the specific entropy of region of the bath state space for which the specific energy of the bath is less than or equal to $E$.
-Thus we have:
+To develop a theory of the thermodynamics of such a system we shall take as our starting point a definition of the specific entropy associated with a given value $E$ of the specific energy.
+In fact, we find it convenient to define $S(E)$ to be the specific entropy of the region of the state space for which the specific energy of the bath is no greater than $E$.
+In particular, in the case of $n$ particles we write

-One might object to this definition, saying that surely the entropy at energy $E$ should be defined by confining the range of energy values to a thin band or shell of energies including $E$, say the closed set $[E - \Delta, E]$ for some choice of $\Delta > 0$.
-In fact, one could in principle proceed in that way, with some such choice of a band; but this leads to an unnecessary complication since, as we show later, the resulting expression for the specific entropy in the thermodynamic limit depends only on the upper boundary of the band.
-As we shall see, for large $n$, and specific energy $E$, ``most" of the entropy is concentrated in a thin shell just below $E$.
-As a consequence, we can stick with (\ref{n-particle bath entropy}), without the need for introducing the idea of an energy band.
+Now, one might think that it would be better to define the specific entropy by confining the range of energy values to a thin band including $E$, say a closed set $[E - \Delta, E]$ for some $\Delta > 0$.
+One could proceed in that way, with some such band; but this is unnecessarily complicated since, as we show in Proposition \ref{energy shell prop}, the specific entropy depends in the thermodynamic limit only on the upper boundary of the band.
+For large $n$, and specific energy $E$, ``most" of the entropy is concentrated in a thin shell just below $E$.
+As a consequence, we can stick with (\ref{n-particle bath entropy}), without the need for introducing a band.